focus-editor/focus/LOG.md

     - While the initial scan is still in progress, display something that says so when the widget opens
     - Add a magnifying glass icon to the label
     - Hold any buffer refreshes while there's an active search request?
+    - If any buffer is modified, remember that so that finder can search again when it opens next time.
+Try to preserve scroll_y and selected (search request is a good place)
     - Don't search in deleted buffers
+    - Toggle enlarge

 - Start lines and columns from 1
 - When the file dialog or finder are open, slightly highlight the pane where files would open should the user click or hit enter